Graph API and Microsoft Graph SDK module tips & gotchas

 • But if you connect using saved credentials, no following prompts will be shown

 • This super complicates unattended scripting.
-In such case, you probably use service principal and authenticate using certificate.
+In such case, you probably use service principal and authenticate using a certificate.
 But if such script calls any function or script that again calls Connect-MgGraph (because it is convenient to start your Graph code by making a connection), it will timeout/error.

 Cmdlet Connect-MgGraph doesn't support the use of saved credentials